aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 In Chinese, we will name kaleidoscopes as "萬花筒", which is a toy showing colorful shapes of thousands of flowers.
 Today, inspired by the project, [spring loaders](https://github.com/claudiocalautti/spring-loaders), I have tried myself to create a similar component with CSS and SVG, rather than Canvas.
 As the Figure 1 shown, that's my **kaleidoscope**.

+### Introduction

+Without reading the article, I have just created it through several processes.